 Here are a few helpful hints on your quest to surviving morning sickness:

 - Eat small meals often.

-- Eat soda crackers 15 minutes before getting up in the morning.
+- Eat soda crackers or dry cereal 15 minutes before getting up in the morning.

 - Do not skip meals or lie down after eating.

 - Do not cook or eat spicy food.